 The Gaylord of the Rockies Resort/Convention Center is located off of E470 and Pena Boulevard in Denver- just southwest of the Denver Airport.

 It’s also close to the Pena Boulevard train stop, so if you don’t want to rent a car you could just fly in and take the train.
-There’s a free shuttle from the train to the hotel.

 Otherwise, the Gaylord of the Rockies is located about a 20-minute drive from downtown Denver.
 It has an amazing mountain view of the Rocky Mountains and the Front Range.